-Experienced Car Accident Attorney: Peter Diiorio
+Experienced New Orleans Car Accident Attorney: Peter Diiorio

 According to the Insurance Institute for Highway Safety, there were 36,096 deaths from auto accidents in 2019.
 In the state of Louisiana, there were 1.42 fatalities per 100 million vehicle miles traveled.
-If you have been involved in any car accident more serious than a minor bump-in, it is likely you could benefit from having a car accident attorney help you through this difficult time.
+If you have been involved in any car accident more serious than a minor bump-in, it is likely you could benefit from having a New Orleans car accident attorney help you through this difficult time.
 The personal injury team at New Orleans Legal, LLC, have been helping people just like you for many years.
 We want to get you back to your normal life as quickly as possible.
 We do this by helping you get the medical treatments you need to get better and by securing an equitable settlement from the negligent party that will fully cover your medical expenses, lost wages, pain and suffering, and other damages.

 What are the Different Types of Car Accidents?

 Your car accident is likely to be as unique as you are as far as circumstances surrounding the accident, insurers, cause of the accident, and even weather conditions.
 The five basic types of car accidents are rear-end accidents, side-impact or “t-bone” accidents, head-on collisions, rollover accidents, and single-car accidents.

 Rear-end accidents may well be the most common type of accident since many drivers fail to leave sufficient space between themselves and the car in front of them.
 If they must stop suddenly, a rear- end accident can occur.
 Rear-end accidents are almost always the fault of the driver in the rear and are often due to driver distraction or fatigue.

 T-bone Car Accidents